Elucidating the solution space of extended reverse-time SDE for diffusion models: Elucidating the Solution Space of ER SDE

-\section{ELUCIDATING THE SOLUTION SPACE OF ER SDE}
+\section{Elucidating the Solution Space of ER SDE}

-This section primarily focuses on the solution space of the ER SDE.
+This section primarily focuses on the solution space of ER SDE.
 Specifically, in Sec.{\ref{section4_1}}, we provide a mathematical explanation for experimental observations made in previous research.
-Furthermore, we introduce various specialized Extended Reverse-Time SDE Solvers (ER-SDE-Solvers) in Sec.{\ref{section4_2}}, which achieve competitive rapid sampling performance compared to ODE solvers.
+Furthermore, we introduce various specialized Extended Reverse-Time SDE Solvers (ER-SDE-Solvers) in Sec.{\ref{section4_2}}, which achieve efficient high-quality sampling.

-\subsection{INSIGHTS ABOUT THE SOLUTION SPACE OF ER SDE}
+\subsection{Insights about the Solution Space of ER SDE}

-Sec.{\ref{section3}} demonstrates that the exact solution of the ER SDE comprises three components: a linear function of the data variables, a non-linear function parameterized by neural networks and a noise term.
-The linear and noise terms can be precisely computed, while discretization errors are present in the non-linear term.
-Due to the decreasing error as the order increases (see Table\ref{table1}), the first-order error predominantly influences the overall error.
+Sec.{\ref{section3}} demonstrates that the exact solution of ER SDE comprises three components: a linear function of the data variables, a non-linear function parameterized by neural networks and a noise term.
+The linear and noise terms can be precisely computed, while errors arising from predicting the data state in the reverse process are present in the non-linear term.
+Due to the decreasing error as the stage increases (see Table\ref{table1}), the first-order error predominantly influences the overall error.
 Therefore, we exemplify the case with order $k=1$ for error analysis.
 Specifically, the first-order approximation for VE SDE is given by

 and the first-order approximation for VP SDE is